PropicSignifi/GitTutorial/exercises/commitChanges/README.md

 - Create a new repository from the new directory

-- Create a branch named myNewBranch

-- Switch to the new created branch

 - Create a new file "hello.txt"

 - Check your git status